 You can run your entire business without ever paying for any traffic.
 The trouble with PPC is that it costs money to make mistakes.
 If you drive traffic to a page on your website for just $0.50 per click and you get 1,000 clicks, that'll cost you $500!

 What that means is you'd better be sure that the page you send clicks to can convert to sales and earn you a net profit. $100 in paid traffic that creates $200 in sales is a profit of $100, so you did a good job if that's the case.

 What's more common is that you spend that $100, only earn $20 (or even $0!), meaning you lost money on that campaign.

-The next “proper” step would be to optimize your page.
+If you lost $80 like in the example above, the next “proper” step would be to optimize your page.
 So on the second day, you also set your ad spend to $100, and hopefully you earn $30 instead of $20 like on the previous day.
 After some days or weeks of tweaking your ad settings, ad copy, and landing page, you finally have a campaign that earns a net profit.
 It took some initial investment, but now you can rinse and repeat this ad for similar topics.

 The main advantage to paid traffic is that you get instant results.
 Within a day you can be sending hundreds of visitors to a single page on your website.
 You have full control of the traffic flow, and can tweak or test things on the fly.

 Contrast that with organic traffic, where you might spend a lot of time creating an article but that article doesn't rank or generate income.

 Ultimately, you have to decide whether you want to risk time or money.

 Testing and failure is part of the learning process.
 The question is, would you rather test and fail for free, or have it cost you money?
 Most newbies opt for the free failures of organic traffic.